 Motivation

 Multimedia evolution leads to an increase of the audio signal bandwidth as well as spatial audio in the New Generation Networks.
 Beside the existing narrowband and wideband, super-wideband as well as fullband is being developed for the next years.
-Also, telecommunications is moving from monaural towards binaural.
+Also, telecommunication is moving from monaural towards binaural.

 This situation brings new challenges in terms of standardization which need to be covered during the next study period.
 The extension of the bandwidth also leads to a need of the harmonization of the algorithms aiming to calculate Loudness Ratings and loudness for all bandwidths from narrowband to fullband audio signals.
 Furthermore, the extension of the operating frequency range of measurement equipment is required.

-The following Recommendations/Supplements, in force at the time of approval of this Question, fall under its responsibility: P.16, P.32, P.48, P.51, P.52, P.53, P.54, P.55, P.57, P.58, P.61, P.64, P.75, P.76, P.78, P.79, P.360, P.380, P.581, P Suppl.
+The following Recommendations/Supplements, in force at the time of approval of this Question, fall under its responsibility: P.16, P.32, P.48, P.51, P.52, P.53, P.54, P.55, P.57, P.58, P.61, P.64, P.75, P.76, P.78, P.79, P.360, P.380, P.570, P.581, P.700, P Suppl.
 20

 Question